Daytime Visits to Ford’s Theatre

 The schedule for daytime programming varies from day to day.
 Click on a month below to check the schedule for the day you wish to visit.
-Tickets are currently available through August 31, 2014.
-Tickets for September-December 2014 will go on sale to members/groups at 2 p.m.
-ET on July 21, 2014 and to the public at 10 a.m.
-ET on August 4, 2014.
+Tickets are currently available through December 31, 2014.
+Tickets for January-May 2015 will go on sale to groups at 2 p.m.
+ET on September 15, 2014; to members at 10 a.m. on September 29, 2014; and to the public at 10 a.m.
+ET on October 24, 2014.
 All visits are self-guided.

 The Ford's Theatre Experience

 A visit to the Ford's Theatre campus may feature the following.
 Check the monthly schedule for when you wish to visit to see what is available.
 Please note: all parts of the site are not available at every entry time.